plast-lab/doop/README.md

-For more applications of the analysis, such as incremental computations, the DDlog program can be found in `out/<ID>/converted_logic_ddlog/target/release/converted_logic_cli`, the script (including the facts) is in `out/<ID>/converted_logic.dat`, and the output is saved in `out/<ID>/database/dump`.
+For more applications of the analysis, such as incremental computations, the DDlog program can be found in `out/<ID>/converted_logic_ddlog/target/release/converted_logic_cli`, The script (including the facts) is in `out/<ID>/converted_logic.dat`, and the output is saved in `out/<ID>/database/dump`.